kaniini/kaniini.github.io/_posts/2014-12-26-do-not-use-DH-AES-or-DH-BLOWFISH.markdown

 1. Users had a strong misconception that the mechanisms provided better security than PLAIN over TLS (they don't);
 2. Because the DH key exchange is unauthenticated, users may be MITM'd by the IRC daemon;
-3. The session key is the same length as the keyexchange phase, making the entire system symmetric.
+3. The session key is half the length as the keyexchange phase, making the entire system weak.
 DH can only *securely* provide half the bitspace for the session key as the size of key exchange parameters.
-Put more plainly: if you use DH in a symmetric manner, *the entire key-exchange is insecure*.
+Put more plainly: if you use DH with 256-bit parameters, the session key is 128 bits, which is weaker than PLAIN over TLS.
-4. Correcting the key exchange to be asymmetric would require rewriting every single implementation anyway.
+4. Correcting the key exchange to use 256-bit keys would require rewriting every single implementation anyway.

 If you want secure authentication, just use PLAIN over TLS, or use atheme's experimental family of ECDSA mechanisms, namely `ECDSA-NIST256P-CHALLENGE`.
 Yes, it's based on sec256p1, which is a NIST curve, but it's